itsNRizky/devstack/COURSENOTE.md

 - Setup context provider to use the themes provider (set up in context/Themes.tsx)
 - Useful link: https://github.com/pacocoursey/next-themes?tab=readme-ov-file#api
 - If there is a hydration error: just pass <code>suppressHydrationWarning</code> to the html tag in layout.tsx

+NOTE: UNIQUE THINGS HERE!!!
+So basically I just surfing around about "use client" in layout.tsx doesn't block it's page to be server component, but page.tsx and the children component has strict rules about this (client component parent will only have client component children)
+Based on ChatGPT: NextJS has special rules for where the layout.tsx can be client and the children can be client or server.
+It is because layout.tsx serves as a wrapper for the app's routing (?)
 </details>

 <details>